Nextiva / Blog / VoIP

 Chatbot vs IVA

 IVA enables conversational AI — the term used for one-to-one conversations between a human and a robot.
-The key element is that it’s conversational, unlike some chatbot experiences where you’re spamming the talk to an agent button.
+The key element is that it’s conversational, unlike some chatbot experiences where you’re forced to click the ‘talk to an agent’ button.

 Key features of IVA